 It remains unknown whether cortical bulbar feedback relays specifically olfactory signals or conveys multimodal inputs extending beyond olfaction as a function of behavioral demands.
-Computational models83-87 based on anatomical and functional data54,88-92 proposed that distributed connectivity between the olfactory bulb and the piriform cortex enables long-term plasticity and sparse coding of odor identity in a concentration invariant manner, regardless of temporal variations, background, or stimulus reward value93-97.
-Furthermore, classic work suggested that the piriform cortex function extends beyond sensory feature extraction, encompassing more associative spatial orientation and contextual computations70,94,96,98-100.
-Recent functional studies reported that the anterior piriform cortex representations are largely unchanged upon learning of new stimulus-reward associations.
-In contrast, the posterior piriform activity is modulated as a function of context, and may bind together spatial information and actions related to olfactory behaviors.
+Computational models82-86 based on anatomical and functional data54,87-91 proposed that distributed connectivity between the olfactory bulb and the piriform cortex enables long-term plasticity and sparse coding of odor identity in a concentration invariant manner, regardless of temporal variations, background, or stimulus-reward value92-96.
+Furthermore, classic work suggested that the piriform cortex function extends beyond sensory feature extraction, encompassing more associative spatial orientation and contextual computations69,93,95,97-99.
+Recent functional studies reported that the anterior piriform cortex representations are largely unchanged upon learning of new stimulus-reward associations, but see refs.
+99,101.
+In contrast, the posterior piriform activity is modulated as a function of context and may bind together spatial information and actions related to olfactory behaviors.

-Here we investigated whether the piriform-to-olfactory bulb feedback represents changes in the reward contingency13,57,64,65, in addition to odor identity information as previously reported16,17,32,39.
-Specifically, we used multiphoton imaging of calcium signals to analyze the activity of cortical bulbar feedback in expert mice performing a rule-reversal task guided by olfactory and sound cues.
-Our results indicate that the piriform cortex-to-bulb feedback carries multimodal reward contingency signals, and is rapidly re-formatted according to changes in the behavioral contingencies.
+Here we investigated whether the piriform-to-olfactory bulb feedback axons represent changes in the reward contingency13,56,63,64, in addition to odor identity information as previously reported16,17,32,39.
+Specifically, we used multiphoton imaging of calcium signals to analyze the activity of cortical bulbar feedback axons in expert mice performing a rule-reversal task guided by olfactory and sound cues.
+Our results indicate that the piriform cortex-to-bulb feedback axons carry multimodal identity and reward contingency signals, which are rapidly reformatted according to changes in the behavioral contingencies.